amirsciammas/interview-backend-engineer/README.md

 - *albums* - albums of a user
 - *images* - images of an album

-The `entities_sample.txt` file includes the structure of the tables and sample data of each table.
+The `entities_sample.txt` file includes the structur e of the tables and sample data of each table.

 The API should have the following endpoints:
 - Get User by user Id